 Vikings in the U.K.

 Historians use the attack on Lindisfarne to demarcate the start of the Viking Age.
 The city of York was once the Norse city of Jorvik, and the Vikings at one time had carved out half of Britain for themselves in a territory called Danelaw.
 In 1066, England was invaded by William the Conquerer and his army of francophone Vikings, the Normans (French for ‘Northmen’).
 England is one of the countries in Europe with the richest archaeological finds from the Viking age, including buried hoards and mass graves.
 Christian Chroniclers in England feverish wrote down what they observed of the invaders, and many of today’s myths about Norse culture originated in these writings (including ritual drinking, the raven flag, human sacrifice, etc.).
 If you are English or Scottish, it is VERY likely you have Viking blood in you.
-In fact, recent studies have shown that nearly one quarter of all Britts are directly descended from the Vikings.
+In fact, recent studies have shown that nearly one quarter of all Britts may be directly descended from the Vikings.

 Vikings in Ireland